jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 At my home near the 43<sup>rd</sup> parallel, trusting that the sun rises in the east can mislead a fella by up to 34° in winter and summer.
 It's even less accurate at higher latitudes.
-Here's the truth:
+Here's how it _actually_ works:

 The sun rises approximately in the east and sets approximately in the west.
 Twice a year, at the equinoxes, any deviation from due east and due west is